Get exclusive member benefits & effect social change. Join Today

 Meniere’s disease is a disorder that affects the inner ear.
-The inner ear contains tubes filled with fluid called “labyrinths.”
 The inner ear is responsible for your balance, as well as hearing.
 This disorder causes vertigo (a sensation of spinning), hearing problems, and a ringing sound in the ear.
 Meniere’s disease usually affects only one ear.

 Meniere’s disease is a chronic (long-term) disease, but treatments and lifestyle changes can help to ease the symptoms.
-At least half of the individuals diagnosed with Meniere’s disease will go into remission within a few years after their diagnosis (University of Maryland Medical Center).
+Many people diagnosed with Meniere’s disease will go into remission within a few years after their diagnosis.

-The cause of Meniere’s disease is not known, but scientists believe it is caused by changes in the fluid in the inner ear.
+The cause of Meniere’s disease isn’t known, but scientists believe it’s caused by changes in the fluid in tubes of the inner ear.

-Meniere’s disease symptoms tend to come on as “episodes” or “attacks.”
-Most individuals with Meniere’s disease do not experience symptoms between episodes.
+Meniere’s disease symptoms tend to come on as "episodes" or "attacks."
+Most people with Meniere’s disease don’t experience symptoms between episodes.

 Symptoms of Meniere’s disease include:

 Many of these symptoms can be caused by other problems in the ear.
-A patient with Meniere’s disease will experience at least two to three of the following symptoms at one time:
+Someone with Meniere’s disease will experience at least two to three of the following symptoms at one time:

-If you are experiencing symptoms of Meniere’s disease, your doctor will order tests to examine your balance and hearing and to rule out other causes of your symptoms.
+If you’re experiencing symptoms of Meniere’s disease, your doctor will order tests to examine your balance and hearing and to rule out other causes of your symptoms.

 A hearing test is used to determine if you are experiencing hearing loss.
 This test is also called audiometry.
 In this test, you will put on headphones.
 You will hear noises with a variety of pitches and volumes.
 You will need to indicate when you can and cannot hear a tone, so the technician can determine if you are experiencing hearing loss.

-Your hearing will also be tested to determine if you can differentiate between similar sounds.
+Your hearing will also be tested to determine if you can tell the difference between similar sounds.
 In this portion of the test, you will hear words through the headphones.
 You will need to repeat what you hear.
 The results of this test will tell your doctor if you have a hearing problem in one or both ears.

 Hearing loss can be either caused by a problem in the inner ear or by a problem with the nerve in the ear.
 Electrocochleography (ECog) is a test done to measure the electrical activity in the inner ear.
-Auditory brainstem response audiometry tests the function of the hearing nerves and the hearing center in the brain.
+An auditory brainstem response (ABR) test checks the function of the hearing nerves and the hearing center in the brain.
 These tests can tell your doctor if the problem is caused by your inner ear or with your ear nerve.

 Balance tests are done to test the function of your inner ear.
 People who have Meniere’s disease will have a reduced balance response in one of their ears.
 The balance test most commonly used to test for Meniere’s disease is electronystagmography (ENG).

 During this test, both hot and cold water will be pushed into the ear.
 The water causes the balance function to work.
 Your involuntary eye movements will be tracked.
-Abnormalities indicate a problem with the inner ear.
+Any abnormalities can indicate a problem with the inner ear.

-Rotary chair (also called rotational chair or rotatory chair) testing will show your doctor whether your problem is caused by a problem in your ear or your brain.
-It is used in addition to ENG testing because the ENG results can be incorrect if there is wax blocking one of your ear’s canals or if your ear is damaged.
+Rotary chair (also called rotational chair or rotatory chair) testing is less commonly used.
+It will show your doctor whether your problem is caused by a problem in your ear or your brain.
+It’s used in addition to ENG testing because the ENG results can be incorrect if there is wax blocking one of your ear’s canals or if your ear is damaged.
 In this test, the chair is moved while your eye movements are carefully recorded.

-Posturography testing helps determine which part of your balance system is not functioning properly.
+Posturography testing helps determine which part of your balance system isn’t functioning properly.
 Wearing a safety harness and standing bare feet on a platform, you will react to various balance challenges.

 Issues with the brain, such as multiple sclerosis or brain tumor, can cause symptoms similar to Meniere’s disease.
 Your doctor may order tests to rule out other problems.
 Your doctor may order a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan to assess possible problems with your brain.